qcif-training/StatisticalComparisonsUsingR/_episodes/06-ANOVA.md

 * Homogeneity of variances

 The null hypothesis for one-way ANOVA is that the means of all groups are equal;
-the null hypothesis is that at least one of the means is different from the others.
+the alternative hypothesis is that at least one of the means is different from the others.

 H<sub>0</sub>: µ<sub>1</sub> = µ<sub>2</sub> = µ<sub>3</sub> = ... = µ<sub>k</sub>